cloudsys-dpss-inescid/faastion/README.md

 - `common`: contains API shared between the Faastion runtime and the benchmarks;

 ### Benchmarks
 - `benchmarks/src`: directory containing the source code for the multiple SeBS benchmarks.
-You can find more details on how to create your own functions in [benchmarks/src/java/SeBS](sebs-readme);
+You can find more details on how to create your own functions in [benchmarks/src/java/SeBS](benchmarks/src/java/SeBS/README.md);
 - `benchmarks/metrics`: scripts used to evaluate the system.
-You can find more details on how to reproduce the experiments in [benchmarks/metrics](metrics-readme);
+You can find more details on how to reproduce the experiments in [benchmarks/metrics](benchmarks/metrics/README.md);
 - `benchmarks/gc-pressure`: micro-benchmark used to evaluate the GC pressure (e.g., in DNA-Visualization or Dynamic-HTML);
 - `resources`: contains useful scripts to initialize a simple http server (for Thumbnailer, Dynamic-HTML) and a flask server (for Uploader).

 ## Acknowledgements

-[docker-file]: images/faastion/Dockerfile
 [native-image]: https://www.graalvm.org/latest/reference-manual/native-image/
-[webserver]: resources/host_webserver.sh
-[sebs-readme]: benchmarks/src/java/SeBS/README.md
-[metrics-readme]: benchmarks/metrics/README.md